-Sulli Not Dating BIGBANG’s G-Dragon According To YG Entertainment
+Sulli Not Dating BIGBANG’s G-Dragon, According To YG Entertainment

 A post shared by Sulli (@choisulli_) on

-Looking back, Sulli and Choiza ended their relationship of 2 years and 7 months recently as confirmed by Sulli’s agency, SM Entertainment.
-A few years after revealing their relationship to the world on August 2014, the two have decided to stay friends instead.
+Looking back, Sulli and Choiza ended their relationship of two years and seven months recently as confirmed by Sulli’s agency, SM Entertainment.
+A few years after revealing their relationship to the world on August of 2014, the two have decided to stay friends instead.

-Another notable hint that the two are more than friends is Sulli’s ‘Happy New year’ post where she was resting her head on an unknown male.
+Another notable hint that the two are more than friends is Sulli’s “Happy New Year” post where she was resting her head on an unknown male.
 Some speculate that it is G-Dragon’s manager featured in Sulli’s photo.
-In addition, Sulli and the Big Bang leader were also seen at an amusement park but they were not alone.
-On the said trip, Hara and Ga In were with Sulli and G-Dragon back in February.
+In addition, Sulli and the Big Bang leader were also seen at an amusement park, but they were not alone.
+On the trip, Hara and Ga In were with Sulli and G-Dragon back in February.

-After the dating rumors spread online, some apparently noticed G-Dragon set his Instagram account to private.
-Some fans claimed that it was because of the rumors surrounding him and Sulli.
+After the dating rumors spread online, some noticed that G-Dragon set his Instagram account to private.
+Some fans claimed that it was because of the rumors regarding his relationship with Sulli.
 However, it was revealed that the star’s personal account has always been private.

 A post shared by G-DRAGON (@xxxibgdrgn) on

-The Majority of fans believe that these rumors are indeed, a long shot.
+The majority of fans believe that these rumors are a long shot.
 However, there are still those clinging to the idea that G-Dragon and Sulli are dating.
 Fortunately, these rumors have been slammed by YG Entertainment in a recent report.

 YG Entertainment took the lead and denied the dating rumors surrounding Sulli and G-Dragon, finally shutting down all the speculations.
 The much-needed enlightenment was bestowed upon fans on March 16, when YG Entertainment disclosed that they personally asked G-Dragon about the rumors.